CoconutLizard/BlueprintSearchVSExtension/README.md

 5. Open Visual Studio and Rebuild your UE4 project.

+NOTE: If BlueprintSearchVS fails find one of the file needed to execute a search.
+Is possible, after fixing the error, to execute another search using the button inside the BlueprintSearchVS submenu.

 ## Using BlueprintSearchVS

 1. Open an Unreal Engine 4 project built against a version of the engine with the plugin in.